Advent Calendar Linzer Cookies

 Hazelnut Hibiscus Advent Calendar Linzer Cookies

-I saw this Advent cookie idea in a German cooking magazine a while back.
-As soon as I saw them, I planned to create my own version this year.
+I found this Advent Calendar Linzer Cookies idea in a German cooking magazine.
+As soon as I saw them, I started planning to create my version this year.
 It’s way past the time to gift or create an advent calendar.
 Sigh.
-However, you can still make these Hazelnut Hibiscus Linzer Cookies for the holidays.
-Simply swap out the numbers cutters for festive shapes or letters.
+However, you can still make these for the holidays.
+Simply swap out the number cutters for festive shapes or letters.
 Also, if you like, bookmark these for next year’s holiday cookie baking.

 These hibiscus flowers in syrup have been an obsession of mine since I had 2 jars shipped to be in Germany when I first spotted the product online years ago.
 Since then, I routinely add them to prosecco for holidays, sit back and watch the wow factor from my guests.